NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --sun-positions <string>
-    A file having on each line an image name and three values in double precision specifying the Sun position in ECEF coordinates.
+    A file having on each line an image name and three values in double precision specifying the Sun position in meters in ECEF coordinates (origin is planet center).
 Use a space as separator.
 If not provided, these will be read from the camera file for ISIS and CSM models.

 --save-dem-with-nodata